Executive Leadership Team

 Emory was appointed to the Board of Directors for ScanSource in October of 2020.
 He is also an active member of the North Carolina Hospital Association Board, in which he chairs the Equity Committee.

-Emory currently serves as the chairman of the board of the Economic Development Partnership of North Carolina, an appointment by Gov. Roy Cooper.
-In the past he has served as president of the Mecklenburg County Bar; a member of the North Carolina Board of Transportation; a member of the Duke University board of trustees; and the first African American and youngest chairman of the Charlotte-Mecklenburg Planning Commission.
+Emory previously served as the chairman of the board of the Economic Development Partnership of North Carolina, an appointment by Gov. Roy Cooper.
+In the past he has served as president of the Mecklenburg County Bar; a member of the North Carolina Board of Transportation; and the first African American and youngest chairman of the Charlotte-Mecklenburg Planning Commission.
+Emory is Trustee Emeritus of Duke University and Duke University Health System.
 Emory is a permanent member of the Judicial Conference of the Fourth Circuit.